NP95/cc/README.md

 the execution of prior commands, which then causes later commands to be delayed.

+There is limited ability to detect malformed trace files, therefore caution should be applied during their construction.

 ## Path Statement

 Path statements map a simulated CPU instance with a unique integer